SynxEU/Devblog-Portfolie/README.md

 * [Known Issues](#Issues)

 ## 📖 Intro
-School project, made for a devblog and portforlie.
+School project, made for a devblog and portfolie.
 It will contain login system, signup system and so on, all in SSMS which will be added on a later date.
 It can create, edit, delete and view posts.